-When you enter your 40s, and you begin to experience the onset of DLS, the lens in your eye is undergoing a series of gradual changes.
-We categorize these changes into 3 stages:
+When you enter your 40s and you begin to experience the onset of DLS, the lens in your eye is undergoing a series of gradual changes.
+We categorize these changes into three stages:

-- Stage 1 – is the beginning of DLS and is commonly referred to as ‘presbyopia.’
-In Stage 1, the lens of your eye begins to harden and lose its flexibility.
-This rigidness makes it difficult for us to focus on things up close, and is the reason we will start to need reading glasses or bifocals.
-This stage usually begins in your early to mid forties.
-A Corneal Inlay can be a good solution for active people in Stage 1 DLS who have good distance vision but wish to reduce or eliminate their dependence on reading glasses.
-Laser vision correction, such as LASIK, may also still be a viable option for some patients as well.
+- Stage 1 – This is the beginning of DLS and is commonly referred to as presbyopia.
+In stage 1, the lens of your eye begins to harden and lose its flexibility.
+This rigidness makes it difficult for you to focus on things up close, and is the reason you will start to need reading glasses or bifocals.
+This stage usually begins in your early to mid-40s.
+A corneal inlay can be a good solution for active people in stage 1 DLS who have good distance vision but wish to reduce or eliminate their dependence on reading glasses.

-- Stage 2 – With Stage 2 DLS, the lens of the eye has started the gradual process of yellowing.
-This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both at distance and at near.
-Symptoms of Stage 2 most often begin in your late 40s to mid 50s.
-For patients in DLS Stage 2, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens.
+- Stage 2 – With stage 2 DLS, the lens of the eye has started the gradual process of yellowing.
+This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both at distance and close up.
+Symptoms of stage 2 most often begin in your late 40s to mid-50s.
+For patients in DLS stage 2, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens.
 We call this procedure Refractive Lens Exchange (RLE).

 - Stage 3 – This is what’s known as a cataract.
-With cataracts, the lens of your eye has become cloudy enough that it is significantly impacting your vision, and treatment is necessary to restore the quality of your sight.
-In the United States the average age of cataract surgery is 73.
-For patients in DLS Stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.
+With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and treatment is necessary to restore the quality of your sight.
+In the United States, the average age to have cataract surgery is 73.
+For patients in DLS stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.

 How Can Monovision Help?